Differentiable graph-structured models for inverse design of lattice materials: Declaration of interests

-We train separate models for the effective elastic modulus and the Poisson's ratio (although in principle, similar performances are reached when training at least the GNN models to predict both properties).
+\textbf{Training machine learning models}\\ We train separate models for the effective elastic modulus and the Poisson's ratio (although in principle, similar performances are reached when training at least the GNN models to predict both properties).
 For the GNN models, we choose a graph representation with bidirectional edges.
 In addition, we add a self-connection to each node.

 The EdgeConv model consists of three EdgeConv layers (see \cref{si:edgeconv}) with $200$ hidden neurons each.
 The deep neural network consists of three layers with $[400, 200, 1]$ neurons.

 The specification of the MPNN model can be found in pyLattice2D (in \verb|models/MPNN/networks| the class \verb|LatticeNNConv|) with parameters \verb|hid_nfeat| set to 15 and \verb|num_message_passing| set to 3.